laujan/ProposalManager/Setup/Automated Setup.md

 OfficeTenantName|The name of the office tenant.
 For example, if your mail domain is @contoso.onmicrosoft.com, then the name of the tenant is "contoso"
 AzureResourceLocation|The azure region in which you want the resources to be allocated (for example, "East US")

 You will be prompted for credentials two times.
-The first time, you need to log in to office 365 with your administrator credentials.
+The first time, you need to log in to office 365 with your **office tenant global administrator credentials**.
 Once this is done, the script will start setting up office 365 to prepare it for the installation of Proposal Manager.

-Once the tenant is ready, you will be asked to enter your Azure credentials to deploy the Proposal Manager application to your azure account.
+Once the tenant is ready, you will be asked to enter your **Azure contributor** credentials to deploy the Proposal Manager application to your azure account.
 The application will be installed in the default subscription.
 This can be changed later from the portal.

 ## Invocation example
 `.\Install-PMInstance.ps1 -PMAdminUpn admin@contoso.onmicrosoft.com -PMSharePointSiteAlias proposalmanager -OfficeTenantName contoso -AzureResourceLocation "Central US"`